rodekruis/IBF-system/README.md

 ### To "stage" environment

--   Make sure to verify if the environment-settings are appropriately set on the stage VM before merging the PR.
+-   Make sure to verify if the environment-settings are appropriately set on the stage VM before publishing the release.
 -   When a [release](#release-checklist) is published, it is automatically deployed to the staging-server.

 ### To "production" environment

--   Make sure to verify if the environment-settings are appropriately set on the VM before merging the PR.
+-   Make sure to verify if the [environment variables](./example.env) are appropriately set on the VM.
--   When a [release](#release-checklist) is published, it is automatically deployed to the staging-server.
+-   Manually run the [deploy script](./tools/deploy.sh) with the tag which should be deployed for the specific country.

 ## Adding a new country